1991–92 Hartford Whalers season

 The 1991–92 Hartford Whalers season saw the Whalers finish in fourth place in the Adams Division with a record of 26 wins, 41 losses, and 13 ties for 65 points.
 They lost the Adams Division semi-finals in seven games to the Montreal Canadiens, with Russ Courtnall scoring in double overtime of Game 7 at the Montreal Forum to end Hartford's season.
-This was the last time that the Whalers made the playoffs before moving to North Carolina.
+This was the last time that the Whalers made the playoffs before moving to Raleigh.

 Off-season

 On May 29, the Whalers announced that head coach Rick Ley was relieved of his duties as head coach of the team.
-In two seasons, Ley led Hartford to a 69-71-20 record, earning two playoff berths.
+In two seasons, Ley led Hartford to a 69–71–20 record, earning two playoff berths.

 On the following day, May 30, the Whalers lost Dave Babych to the Minnesota North Stars at the 1991 NHL Dispersal and Expansion Drafts.
 Babych appeared in only eight games with Hartford during the 1990-91 season, earning six assists.
 In 349 career games with the Whalers, Babych scored 44 goals and earned 240 points since joining the team in the 1985-86 season.

 The Whalers announced the hiring of Jimmy Roberts as the new head coach of the club on June 7.
-Roberts was the head coach of the Springfield Indians from 1988-1991, leading the club to two Calder Cup championships in 1989-90 and 1990-91.
-Roberts had previous NHL head coaching experience with the Buffalo Sabres during the 1982-83 season, as he led the club to a 21-16-8 record in 45 games.
-As a player, Roberts played in 1006 career games with the Montreal Canadiens and St. Louis Blues in a career that spanned from 1963-1978.
+Roberts was the head coach of the Springfield Indians from 1988 to 1991, leading the club to two Calder Cup championships in 1989-90 and 1990-91.
+Roberts had previous NHL head coaching experience with the Buffalo Sabres during the 1982-83 season, as he led the club to a 21–16–8 record in 45 games.
+As a player, Roberts played in 1006 career games with the Montreal Canadiens and St. Louis Blues in a career that spanned from 1963 to 1978.
 Roberts won five Stanley Cups as a player.

-On June 21, the Whalers selected goaltender Shaun Gravistin from the University of Alaska Anchorage in the 1991 NHL Supplemental Draft.
+On June 21, the Whalers selected goaltender Shaun Gravistin from the University of Alaska Anchorage in the 1991 NHL supplemental draft.

-The next day, the Whalers participated at the 1991 NHL Entry Draft held at the Buffalo Memorial Auditorium in Buffalo, New York.
+The next day, the Whalers participated at the 1991 NHL entry draft held at the Buffalo Memorial Auditorium in Buffalo, New York.
 With the ninth overall selection in the first round, the club selected Patrick Poulin from the Saint-Hyacinthe Laser of the Quebec Major Junior Hockey League.
 In 56 games during the 1990-91 season, Poulin scored 32 goals and 70 points.
 In the third round, with the 59th overall selection, the Whalers selected Michael Nylander from Huddinge IK.
 In 33 games, Nylander scored 14 goals and 34 points.
 The only other player from the draft that would eventually play in the NHL was Jim Storm, who the Whalers selected in the fourth round.

 On August 26, the Whalers acquired Paul Fenton from the Calgary Flames in exchange for future considerations.
-The future considerations would be a sixth round draft pick in the 1992 NHL Entry Draft.
+The future considerations would be a sixth round draft pick in the 1992 NHL entry draft.
 Fenton scored 10 goals and 27 points in 61 games as he split the 1990-91 with the Toronto Maple Leafs and Calgary Flames.